Since, I think, 2011 I have earned my living as something called “a DevOps Engineer”. For about fourteen years before that, I was a sys-admin.

 Mantras proliferate.
 You should never make any change to a server, you should completely rebuild it.
 Production logs are meaningless.
 Automate all the things.
 Disable SSH everywhere.
 Fail often.
 Don’t waste time trying to fix things, spin up some more.
 Some good ideas, some not, but all started off as grain of common sense, then snowballed into written-in-stone commandments to be applied whether it suits your use-case or not.
 If it looks like everyone is doing it, do it.
 And once you’ve done it, don’t forget to blog about it.
 Or, better still, do a meetup talk about it.

-Back in 1998, I got my first contract.
-My job was to create a system, with a GUI, for self-service deployment of infrastructure.
+Back in 1998, I left permanent employment and got my first contract.
+My task was to create a system, with a GUI, for self-service deployment of infrastructure.
 A user clicked a button, and got a whole bunch of machines, fully configured as databases, cluster nodes, web servers, application servers, whatever.
 It took me three months to do this, on my own.
 I used Solaris and Jumpstart and, because I understood those technologies, it was simple to make them perform in the way I required.
 I wrote a thin layer of PHP (I never claimed to be perfect) for the GUI, and a bit of C to do some crypto stuff, and we had a clean, simple system anyone could maintain, extend, or fix.
 It was tiny, and it worked, in production, for years.

 Now, in 2015, I see teams of CS-qualified Full-Stack Jedis layering gem upon gem, or npm inside npm, building huge sprawling systems which fail to accomplish the simple task of deploying and configuring some vanilla VMs.
 Someone said long ago that “those who fail to understand Unix are condemned to reinvent it, poorly” (see Linux) and I seem now to spend the majority of my working life dealing with, or trying to fix, these poor reinventions.